dirtslayer/dirtslayer.github.io/_posts/2018-01-01-How-to-Make-Foldable-Octahedron.md

 ![rows](https://goo.gl/7aGgD5)

 ## Mark a left margin
-We could use the edge of the page for an origin but leave some space will allow for flaps.
+We could use the edge of the page for an origin but leaving some space will allow for flaps.
 Make a vertical line 1 cm from the left edge of the page.

 ## Mark the corners along your rows